 OV-3 is scored correctly.
 By stipulation I would agree that OV-11 should be modified." (p8) Note: If the medical report (that would have been seen by the Judge) had stated Kangas had never had chlamydia,

-would the Judge have said "by the preponderance of the evidence it could be determined through the testimony, that Mr. Kangas was in fact the source of the chlamydia"? (and why did Kangas's attorney not object to this remark if there was evidence that he had never had the infection?)
+would the Judge have said "by the preponderance of the evidence it could be determined through the testimony, that Mr. Kangas was in fact the source of the chlamydia"? (and why did Kangas's attorney not object to this remark if the medical report had stated that he had never had this infection?)

 "It appears that the author of the pre-sentence report...used the Sault Ste.
 Marie, or State 4 Police report: what was given in the police report as information of the proceedings or actual events of this case.
 However as you just ruled in this court there's really, the multiple penetrations, the multiple sex act never came out in trial.
 As a matter of fact both complainants said 'we only had sex once'.
 So it can only be, I mean it can't be both versions...I would ask respectfully that this agent's description of the offense portion be changed to comport to the facts of the trial...The agent's description does not comport with your ruling in court today that there was only one sex act, one penetration...[with?] each complainant." (p11)

 Prosecution: "The question at trial, and certainly the issues at trial and the police report are two separate things.
 The issue at trial